 much cheaper than anyone else on the Internet.
 In fact, this same tape

 is sold elsewhere for $40 per roll.
-I have no overhead or employees
+I have very little overhead or employees

-to support (other my wife and myself) so I can offer the vacuum gasket tape for less.
+to support so I can offer the vacuum gasket tape for less.

 Attach the Tubing

 Attach one end of the blue vacuum tube to the barbed fitting on the HDPE jig.
 Then attach the other side to the barbed fitting on the vacuum filter.
 The tubing is soft so it will pull off the barbs without much fuss.